-College Expenses: How Much Do You Really Need?
+College Expenses: How Much Money Do You Really Need?

 Deciding on a college loan amount sounds easy.
 You just take out the amount you need for tuition, multiply it by the four years you intend to graduate in, and start packing.
 Right?

 The cost of tuition in the United States has outpaced inflation for decades, making student loans a common reality for college students.
 But when you’re taking out student loans, there are other costs to consider besides tuition.

 So how do you figure out how much you need?
 Whether you take out too much or too little, you’ll be stuck with a loan you can’t alter.
 If you take out too much money for college, you’ll have to pay interest on money you didn’t need.
 If you take out too little, you could be eating beans and rice for the rest of the semester.

 Read below for our tips on how to properly estimate the loan amount you need.

 Do Your Research on College Expenses

 When it comes to paying for college, most people only look at the cost of tuition.
 But there are so many other factors that can add thousands to your total bill.
 If you want to figure out how much you need for school, grab a paper, pen, and calculator, and start doing the math.

 Room and Board

 The cost for a year of room and board depends on a lot of factors, beginning with whether the student lives in campus housing or in the community.
 The cost of campus-based housing depends on the type of institution, while the price of living in town depends on the cost-of-living in the community.
 According to Wells Fargo, the average annual cost for room and board nationwide is $10,138.
 Off-campus students should also budget costs for utilities (water, electricity, wi-fi, cable TV).
 One way to cut down costs is to split a dorm or apartment with other students, particularly off-campus where utility costs can be shared.